 By Nichola D. Gutgold

-Nichola D. Gutgold is is Asssociate Professor Communication Arts and Sciences at Penn State University, Lehigh Valley Campus and author of the following books: Paving the Way for Madam President, Seen and Heard: The Women of Television News, and Almost Madam President: Why Hillary Clinton ‘Won’ in 2008.
+Nichola D. Gutgold is Asssociate Professor Communication Arts and Sciences at Penn State University, Lehigh Valley Campus.
+She is author of Paving the Way for Madam President, Seen and Heard: The Women of Television News, and is at work on a book about the presidential bid of Hillary Clinton.